 4. Network with the right circles

 Create a virtual persona by having an online presence.
 Not being limited to a physical location allows you to cater to customers far away, even those across the state border.
 Set up an e-commerce website and have a gallery that showcases your products.
 Have a Facebook and Instagram page that allows customers to interact with you.
-Go the extra mile and ask your customers to tag you online with the free samples you provide.
+Ask your customers to tag you online with the free samples you provide.
 All this will increase your sales at a meagre cost.

 Armed with these five tips, you can efficiently expand your stationery store.
-To grow without delay or compromise, consider taking a Business Loan from Bajaj Finserv.
+To grow without delay or compromise, consider taking a Business Loan from Bajaj Finance.
 Here you can get a collateral-free loan of up to Rs.
-50 lakh on a nominal interest rate within 24 hours.
-To speed up the process, check your pre-approved loan offer and get going with the execution of your expansion plans today!
+55 lakh on a nominal interest rate within 48 hours*.
+To speed up the process, check your pre-approved loan offer and get going with the execution of your expansion plans today.